hitem/CleanBot/README.md

   Manually test the cleaner in the current channel. `TIME` can be `all` to delete all messages or a number of hours.

 - `!checkpermissions`
   Check your permissions.
-This wont show rolename, but it will show your permission id.
+This won't show the role name, but it will show your permission ID.

 - `!listchannels`
   List all channels + channel_id on the current server (discord calls it guild).

+- `!cleanersetting`
+  Check if the cleaner is enabled and what the current timer setting is for the current channel.
+It returns "Cleaner is enabled and timer is set to xx hours" if enabled, otherwise it will state that the cleaner is not enabled for the channel

 ## Logging